its-mr-monday/sRDI-CPP/README.md

 # SRDI C++

-This Code will generate a Windowa Native DLL into position independent shellcode
+This Code will generate a Windows Native DLL into position independent shellcode

 The goal of this lib was to replicate the great work done by the sRDI team